David B. Ridley, PhD

-David Ridley is the Dr. and Mrs. Frank A. Riddick Associate Professor of the Practice of Business and Economics.
+David Ridley is the Dr. and Mrs. Frank A. Riddick Professor of the Practice of Business and Economics.
 He is also the Faculty Director of the Health Sector Management program at Duke University’s Fuqua School of Business.
 In his research, David examines life sciences innovation and pricing.
 David was the lead author of a paper proposing the priority review voucher program to encourage development of drugs and vaccines for neglected diseases.
 It became law in the U.S. in 2007.

 Associate Faculty Director

 Peter Ubel is the Madge and Dennis T. McLawhorn University Professor and Associate Director of Health Sector Management.
 He is a physician and behavioral scientist at Duke University.
 His research and writing explores the quirks in human nature that influence peoples’ lives — the mixture of rational and irrational forces that affect health, happiness and the way society functions.